 Nice-Looking Background Color

 Our first step of the design process is to set some background colors.
-For the face of the card we’ve picked the very pleasing to the eye purple color.
-Some call it “Gigas”, others call it #543B97.
-For the back of the card we will go for the bright, sunny color #F9AE1C.
+For the face of the card, we’ve picked the very pleasing to eye purple color.
+Some call it “Gigas”, and others call it #543B97.
+For the back of the card, we will go for the bright, sunny color #F9AE1C.

 - Select the Rectangle Tool (M) and make a 2,25 by 3,75 inches rectangle in one of the artboards.